 - 5. Such substances may not be used between rounds or classes in which the Horse is competing on the same day or during the veterinary check rest during an Endurance Event - 6.
-A Veterinary Form B is not required for the treatment of Horses with the following substances: - a) joint support: aminoglycans (e.g. Adequan), pentosan polysulphate (e.g. Pentosan), hyaluronic acid; - b) injectable vitamins; - c) amino acids; and - d) injectable homeopathics.
+A Veterinary Form B is not required for the treatment of Horses with the following substances: - a) joint support: aminoglycans (e.g. Adequan), pentosan polysulphate (e.g. Pentosan), hyaluronic acid; - b) amino acids; and - c) injectable homeopathics.